-In the absence of the Officer, Paul Stone and Dawn Kinley (or the officers in these posts at the relevant time) are authorised to deputise for him.
+In the absence of the Officer, Paul Stone and Dawn Kinley (or the officers in these posts, as set out in the Policy, at the relevant time) are authorised to deputise for him.

 He will decide whether the information or transaction is suspicious and whether to make an external report based on all other relevant evidence (information) available to the Council concerning the person or business to which the initial report relates.